 It’s a question every client asks: “How much will my truck accident settlement be?”
 The truth is that there is no average truck settlement amount.
-Your settlement will be a dollar amount that is agreed upon after all of the individual factors in your case are summed up.
+Your settlement will be a dollar amount that the parties agree upon after the summation of all of the individual factors in your case.

 A good truck accident settlement should allow you to recover compensation for losses that you have incurred or are expected to incur as a result of your injuries.
 These include: